-As part of the budget for 2018/2019, agreed at Council on 7 March 2018, borrowing limits were set for the year, with Prudential Indicators set as is required under the Prudential Code.
-The limits for 2018/2019 were as follows:
+As part of the budget for 2019/2020, agreed at Council on 6 March 2019, borrowing limits were set for the year, with Prudential Indicators set as required by the Prudential Code.
+The limits for 2019/2020 were as follows:

-- Authorised Limit for External Debt of £584.123m. - Operational Boundary for External Debt of £559.123m.
+- Authorised Limit for External Debt of £673.627m; and - Operational Boundary for External Debt of £648.627m.

-The limits were not exceeded during 2018/2019.
+These limits have not been exceeded during 2019/2020.

-The performance of the Council's treasury management function continues to contribute financial savings that are essential to provide funding for future years' capital programmes and to help support the Council's revenue budget.
-The average rate of the Council's borrowing in 2018/2019 at 3.04% is low and the Council's treasury management advisor reports this compares favourably with their other local authority clients.
-The same applies to the 0.93% rate of return achieved on investments in 2018/2019 (benchmark rate is 0.51%).
+The performance of the Council's treasury management function continues to make a positive contribution to the financial position of the Council.
+The average rate of the Council's borrowing in 2019/2020 at 2.90% is low and the Council's treasury management advisor reports this compares favourably with their other local authority clients.
+The same applies to the 1.01% rate of return achieved on investments in 2019/2020 (benchmark rate is 0.53%).
 This represents a good achievement, especially when short-term investment rates in the market continue to remain low.